-Why technical founders are actually well-positioned
+Why are technical founders well-positioned for storytelling?

 The habits that produce a clear RFC or a good incident review are the same habits that produce a story worth reading.